ai-minion/Project-Board-Tutorial/.docs/tutorial_outline.md

   - *New to JavaScript?* Complete [MDN JavaScript First Steps](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps) (4 hours)

 **Helpful But Not Required (We'll Learn Together):**
-- TypeScript syntax (we'll explain as we go)
+- Python basics (we'll explain as we go)
-- Async/await (Copilot helps with this)
+- File I/O and JSON handling (Copilot helps with this)
 - DOM manipulation (tutorial teaches this)
 - Bootstrap framework (we'll use with Copilot's help)
 - Command line basics (we provide exact commands)